openstreetmap/id-tagging-schema/SCHEMA.md

 Editors may promote this presets when `power=line` vertex is selected.
 They may also choose to not show nay other presets at all if `expectedVertices` is defined.
 In addition QA warning may be shown if presets from outside of such list are present.

+Note that as world is complex this is not exhaustive.
+For example `tourism/artwork/statue` may be not listed as expected vertex of `waterway/river` as it is not an expected situation.
+But it does not make [this statue](https://www.openstreetmap.org/node/1374406687/history/11) invalidly mapped.

+In some cases single vertex may be member of multiple ways.
+In such case expected strategy would be to group listed options by how many parent ways list them as valid vertices.

+For example if `highway=track` and `highway=stream` intersect and both list `ford=yes` as valid vertex, then it should be listed before ones appearing on only one of parent ways.

+In typical use editor software should promote listed presets while allowing to select also other, unlisted ones.

 Note: this feature is experimental.
-Feedback is welcome, editors may prefer for now to use this data less aggressively.
-For example only promote listed presets while allowing to select also other, unlisted ones.
+Feedback is welcome.

 ###### `expectedVerticesCrossReference`